 - Test: To test is to try out something.

-Watch the Marble run video.
+Watch the Marble run video with ideas.

 Play the computerized Marble run game.